rielpienaar/eu-superstore-bi-dashboard/README.md

 This project presents an executive KPI dashboard analysing EU Superstore sales performance across regions, categories, and time.
 The dashboard enables leadership to identify growth drivers, geographic trends, and product performance.

 ## Business Objective
-Providing a high-level view of sales and profit performance across Europe with the ability to drill into category and country performance.
+Provide a high-level view of sales and profit performance across Europe with the ability to drill into category and country performance.

 ## Key Metrics
 - Total Sales